About KIPT Ltd

 We actively value and embrace the diversity of our employees and are committed to creating an inclusive workplace where everyone is treated equally and fairly, and where discrimination, harassment and inequity are not tolerated.
 While Kangaroo Island Plantation Timbers is committed to fostering diversity at all levels, gender diversity has been and continues to be a priority for the Group.

 To review the Securities Trading Policy, the Company’s response to the Corporate Governance Council’s Recommendations and the Corporate Governance Policies of Kangaroo Island Plantation Timbers, please click the links below.
-The numbering corresponds to that used by the ASX.

 Paul McKenzie BSc(Agric), BCom, FAICD, AIAST